Chapter 1 - The Last Sun Day

 He tried not to sink into this well of emotion, but it was always there staring back at him, asking him so many questions.
 What if he never got the tickets?
 What if his efforts were in vain?
 What if nothing ever came of it?
 What if he couldn’t save his family?

 His mind circled for another moment, then released.
-As he slipped away into a deep, strange sleep, one last thought crossed his mind.
+As he slipped away into a deep, strange sleep, one last thought continued to cross his mind.
+All he wished for were tickets to save his family.
+Tickets to save them from a certain death.

 Next Chapter:

-Copyright © 2025 by Kevin T. Davis.
+Copyright © 2026 by Kevin T. Davis.

 All Rights Reserved.